DianaOlympos/Beginners_with_elixir/1_installation.md

 ### Mac
 To be written

+##Text editor
+    Which one?
+Easy simple one. but no elixir on them.
+Maybe all on Sublime ?

 ##In details
 So what happened ?
 What is that Elixir and what is that Erlang ?